 I am a full time Deaf faculty member and instructor of courses in American Sign Language and Deaf studies.
 I also oversee interdisciplinary courses in conjunction with other departments such as, Sociolinguistics and the Deaf Community, Deaf Women Studies, and ASL Literature.
 I also work part time as a research assistant analyzing the language use of infants and children and sometimes the language use of adults.
 I also assist and support graduate students in the linguistics department with feedback or judgments with their research on ASL.
-We also have an ASL Club open to students who want to learn more about ASL and Deaf studies or to participate in various events throughout the year.

 I am a faculty member in Linguistics and I coordinate the ASL program.
 I am also the advisor for students pursuing an ASL minor, as well as for many of the students with an Individualized Major including ASL.
 My office is in Oak 352.
 Find out more about me here:

-I’m an adjunct faculty member and instructor for ASL and Deaf Studies courses.
+I’m a Deaf adjunct faculty member and instructor for ASL and Deaf Studies courses.
 Previously, I have participated in research projects at the University of Toulouse II (France) and UConn.
 I also have been involved in sign language instruction and deaf education for most of my professional life in Spain, France and in the USA.
 I always strive to make my classes enjoyable and stimulating.
 Come to fulfill your world language graduation requirements by learning ASL and you will be welcome to an alluring culture.
 Let’s get started, shall we?